BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/README.md

 __Note:__ If you wish to clear the peristent flag for a solution, you can set `Persistent Flags` to false under the IDE BlackbirdSql Debug options.

 The intention is to maintain a small footprint.
-We're not going to start altering VS menus and taking over your Visual Studio IDE workspace.
+We're not going to begin altering VS menus and taking over your Visual Studio IDE workspace.
 It is a data source UI provider for Firebird and the benchmark is the SqlServer provider, so whatever UI functionality is available for SqlServer is on the todo list for Firebird provided it does not directly interfere with the developer's active UI.

 If you're planning on using EF Core and/or .NET, VS does not have wizard support for edmx which makes no sense to me.
 This roadblock is easily overcome by creating a separate project using .NET Framework for your data models and then linking your .NET / EF Core projects to those edmx models.

-If there's any magic you feel should be included here, you're welcome to pop me a mail.</br>
+If there's any magic you feel should be included here, you're welcome to pop me a mail at greg@blackbirdsql.com.</br>
 On the priority list are DDL commands...
 Create, Alter etc.